Second Congo War: Kabila's march to Kinshasa

-With active support from Uganda, Rwanda and Angola, the Tutsi forces of Laurent-Désiré Kabila moved methodically down the Congo River, encountering only light resistance from the poorly trained, ill-disciplined forces of Mobutu's crumbling regime.
-The bulk of Kabila's fighters were Tutsis, and many were veterans of various conflicts in the Great Lakes region of Africa.
-Kabila himself had credibility as a long-time political opponent of Mobutu, and had been a follower of Patrice Lumumba (the first Prime Minister of the independent Congo), who was executed by a combination of internal and external forces in January 1961, and was ultimately replaced by Mobutu in 1965.
-Kabila had declared himself a Marxist and an admirer of Mao Zedong.
-He had been waging armed rebellion in eastern Zaire for more than three decades, though Che Guevara in his account of the early years of the conflict portrayed him as an uncommitted and uninspiring leader.
+With active support from Uganda, Rwanda, and Angola, the Tutsi forces of Laurent-Désiré Kabila moved methodically down the Congo River, encountering only light resistance from the poorly trained, ill-disciplined forces of Mobutu's crumbling regime.
+The bulk of Kabila's fighters were Tutsi – many of them veterans of various conflicts in the continent's Great Lakes region.
+Kabila himself provided credibility, largely reflecting his long-time political opposition to Mobutu, and his role as a follower of Patrice Lumumba.
+Lumumba had been the first prime minister of the independent Congo, who had been executed by a combination of internal and external forces in a murder ordered by the CIA, in January 1961, ultimately being replaced by Mobutu in 1965.
+Kabila had declared himself a Marxist, and an admirer of Mao Zedong.
+He had been waging armed rebellion in eastern Zaire for more than three decades (though Che Guevara – in his account of the early years of the conflict – portrayed him as an uncommitted and uninspiring leader).

-Kabila's army began a slow movement west in December 1996, near the end of the Great Lakes refugee crisis, taking control of border towns and mines and solidifying control.
+In December 1996, near the end of the Great Lakes refugee crisis, Kabila's army began a slow movement west, taking control of border towns and mines and solidifying control.
 There were reports of massacres and of brutal repression by the rebel army.
-A UN human-rights investigator published statements from witnesses claiming that Kabila's Alliance of Democratic Forces for the Liberation of Congo (ADFLC) had committed massacres, and that the advancing army had killed as many as 60,000 civilians, a claim the ADFLC strenuously denied.
-Roberto Garreton stated that his investigation in the town of Goma turned up allegations of disappearances, torture and killings.
-He quoted Moïse Nyarugabo, an aide to Mobutu, as saying that killings and disappearances should be expected in wartime.
+A UN human-rights investigator published statements from witnesses who claimed that Kabila's Alliance of Democratic Forces for the Liberation of Congo (ADFLC) had committed massacres, with the advancing army killing as many as 60,000 civilians.
+The ADFLC strenuously denied this claim.
+Roberto Garreton stated that his investigation in the town of Goma turned up allegations of disappearances, torture, and killings; he quoted Moïse Nyarugabo, an aide to Mobutu, as saying that such casualties should be expected in wartime.

-Kabila's forces launched an offensive in March 1997, and demanded that the Kinshasa government surrender.
-The rebels took Kasenga on 27 March.
-The government denied the rebels' success, starting a long pattern of false statements from the Defense Minister on the progress and conduct of the war.
+Kabila's forces, with support of Rwanda, launched an offensive in earlier October 1996 in South Kivu, and demanded that the Kinshasa government surrender.
+The rebels took Kasenga on 27 March 1997.
+The government denied the rebels' success, starting a long pattern of false statements from the defense minister on the progress and conduct of the war.
 Negotiations were proposed in late March, and on 2 April a new Prime Minister of Zaire, Étienne Tshisekedi—a longtime rival of Mobutu—was installed.
-Kabila, by this point in control of roughly one-quarter of the country, dismissed this as irrelevant and warned Tshisekedi that he would have no part in a new government if he accepted the post.
+Kabila, by this point in control of roughly one-quarter of the country, dismissed this as irrelevant, and threatened Tshisekedi that if he accepted the post he would have no part in a new government.